Get Scrap Metal Quote

 Does your business need to recycle metal waste?
 Turn your scrap metal into money.
 We offer a collection service for commercial and industrial customers.

 Reclamet, licensed waste carrier and authorised treatment facility (ATF) based in Thanet, Kent.

-The recycling of metals helps to preserve natural resources while requiring less energy.
-New products using virgin raw materials uses much more energy resources.
-Recycling generates less harmful gasses and carbon dioxide.
-It also allows manufacturing businesses to reduce their production costs.
+Recycling metals helps preserve natural resources while requiring less energy, new products use virgin raw materials using much more resources.
+Recycling generates less harmful gasses and carbon dioxide and also allows manufacturing businesses to reduce production costs.

 The current metal recycling rate of around 30 percent is not acceptable.
 Most metals can be recycled and challenges remain to recapture material for recycling.

 Our aim is to increase the amount of metals being recycled for a sustainable future.